robinlwong/hello-world/README.md

 Honorable mention to the classic C++ starter kit.

 Hi Hunams,
-We at antares have been watching you for a millenia.
+We at Antares have been watching you for a millenia.
 I see you still have to breath oxygen.
 We will check back in another millenia.